creanero/beamModelTester/comparison_module/function_docs/file_reading_functions.md

         1.  converters to read in the Jones matrix elements as complex numbers
         2. A date parser for the Time column
         3. An argument to specify to skip initial spaces if needed.
+    3. Each of the linear polarisation channels are calculated.
-    3. This function returns the dataframe containing the output from dreamBeam
+    4. This function returns the dataframe containing the output from dreamBeam
 3. If the suffix is "hdf5", execute read_OSO_h5:
     1. This means the data must be of [OSO HDF5 format](/data_descriptions/OSO_HDF5.md)
     2. Call the h5py File method in read mode